 Today, Leslieville is a neighbourhood in Toronto that offers the best of both worlds; laid back energy along with eclectic local restaurants, shops and even breweries!
 My favourite are Dineen Coffee, Scout and Left Field Brewery.
 The Leslieville Farmer’s Market is also the best one in the city and brings the neighbourhoods together.
 The food and the music are great!

 Physical Prints: My prints are uniquely designed, printed on thick, high-quality paper and carefully packaged for delivery.
 Various colours and custom sized prints available upon request.
 See colour chart provided.
-Frame is not included.
+Framing options now available!
+Choose colour and size.

 Digital Downloads: Each PDF file is high-resolution (300 pixels/inch), which will give you very clean and sharp prints.
 This is a digital file.
 No physical items will be sent.